nickrallison/obsidian-python-scripter/README.md

 - Install your preferred version of python and make sure it functions from the command line eg: ```python .obsidian/scripts/python/main.py```
 - This plugin works with naked python scripts eg. scripts/python/example.py
-- Or you may want a more complicated script.
-You need to have a main.py file inside of a src folder for it to function as a command, otherwise it will not be able to execute.
+- Or you may want a more complicated script, you can have a folder as a script.
+You just need to have a main.py file inside of a src folder for it to function as a command, otherwise it will not be able to execute.
 Make sure to structure the scripts/python as follows
 <pre>
   plugins
     |